Warped Tori with Almost Non-Negative Scalar Curvature: Singly Warped Products of Two Variables

 \subsection{$C^0$ Convergence from Below}

-Now, we have from Lemma \ref{f_j convergence} that on some subsequence, $f_j$ converges in $W^{1,2}$ to a positive constant.
+Now, we have from Lemma \ref{f_j convergence} that on some subsequence, $f_j$ converges in $W^{1,1}$ to a positive constant.
 We would like to use this to show convergence of $M_j$, as in (\ref{Case2}), to a flat torus.
-It was shown in \cite{BAS} by Allen and Sormani that if a warped product converges in $L^2$ then a sufficient condition for the uniform, GH and Flat convergence to agree with the $L^2$ convergence is a $C^0$-bound from below (See Theorem \ref{Allen-SormaniThm}).
-We will now show this estimate by using a maximum principle argument on the operator $L f = \Delta f + |\nabla f|^2$.
+It was shown in \cite{BALp} that if the warping functions are bounded in $L^p$ for $p>2$ (or equivalently the metrics bounded in $L^\frac{p}{2}$), volume converges, and the distance function is $C^0$ converging from below, then the sequence is converging in the uniform, GH, and SWIF sense.
+We will first show the $C^0$ convergence from below by using a maximum principle argument on the operator $L f = \Delta f + |\nabla f|^2$.
 By the inequality in equation \eqref{NiceEllipticEq} we expect to be able to bound the minimum of $h_j$ using the maximum principle as we now proceed to do. \begin{lemma} Let $M_j = (\mathbb{T}^3, g_j)$ as in (\ref{Case2}).
 Let $R_j \geq -\frac{1}{j}$.
 Let $h_j := \ln(f_j)$.
 Then, for $\Omega=[\eta_1,\eta_2]\times S^1\subset \mathbb{T}^2 = -[\pi,\pi]\times [-\pi,\pi]$, we have

 where $\gamma_j=\sqrt{\frac{C}{2j}}$. \end{lemma} \begin{proof} Consider the function $h_j -e^{\gamma_j \theta_1}$, $\theta_1 \in [\eta_1,\eta_2]$, $\gamma_j > 0$, and compute

 Thus, we obtain the identity